-Standard Care

-Standard care varies across hospitals in India, but most surgical and emergency medicine departments in India organise their physicians in units.
-These units include both faculty members and residents, who are assigned a specific day of the week when they are posted in the emergency department.
-In the emergency department, trauma patients are initially assessed by residents who also resuscitate patients, perform interventions and refer patients for imaging or other investigations.
-Compared with other settings where a trauma team approach is adopted, nurses and other healthcare professionals are only involved to a limited extent during the initial management.

-Intervention

-In each intervention arm the residents in one or two units were trained in either ATLS® or PTC.
-For the purpose of this pilot study, our target was to train a minimum of 75% of residents in each unit.
-We did not train the units’ faculty, because they are typically not directly involved in the initial management of trauma patients.
-The ATLS® training was conducted in an ATLS® certified training centre in Mumbai, according to the standard ATLS® curriculum5.
-The PTC training was conducted in New Delhi, according to the standard PTC curriculum6.
-We did not modify or adapt the delivery or content of these programmes during this pilot study.

 Eligibility Criteria for Cluster and Participants

-Hospitals

-We included tertiary care hospitals in metropolitan areas in India that admitted more than 400 adult patients with trauma each year, and that had operation theatres, X-ray, CT, and ultrasound facilities, and blood bank available around the clock.

 Clusters

-We defined a cluster as one or more units of physicians providing trauma care in the emergency department of Indian tertiary care hospitals.
-To be eligible, units could have no more than 25% of their physicians trained in either ATLS®, PTC, or similar training programs before the start of the pilot study.
-Those residents who had received training in the last five years were considered as trained.
-The figure of 25% was decided through consensus in the research team, to balance feasibility and contamination of results.
+We defined a cluster as a tertiary care hospital in metropolitan areas in India that admit more than 400 adult patients with trauma annually, and has operation theatres, X-ray, CT, and ultrasound facilities, and blood bank available around the clock.
+In each cluster, we trained one or more units of physicians providing trauma care in the emergency department.
+To be eligible, units could have no more than 25% of their physicians with previous training in either ATLS, PTC, or similar training programmes.
+Residents who had received training in the last five years were considered trained.
+The 25% threshold was determined through consensus within the research team, to balance feasibility and the risk of contamination.
 The principal investigator at each hospital selected the units for training.
-We randomised on the hospital level to avoid contamination between intervention arms and the standard care arms.
+We randomised at the hospital level to avoid contamination between the intervention and standard care arms.

 Residents

-We trained resident doctors doing their speciality training in surgery or emergency medicine managing trauma patients in the emergency department and who were expected to remain in the participating hospitals for at least one year from the time of the training.
-Consent was sought from the residents in each of the intervention groups before they underwent the ATLS® or PTC training.
+We trained resident doctors undertaking speciality training in surgery or emergency medicine who managed trauma patients in the emergency department, and were expected to remain in the participating hospitals for at least one year after training.
+Consent was obtained from the residents in each intervention arm before ATLS or PTC training.
+In the published protocol, we stated that only surgical residents would be trained.
+However, in some of the participating hospitals, emergency medicine residents led the initial resuscitation and management of trauma patients, and we therefore included them in the training.

 Patients

-We included persons who were 15 years or older and presented to the emergency department at participating hospitals with a history of trauma when a designated unit was on duty.
-History of trauma was defined as having any of the external causes of morbidity and mortality listed in block V01-Y36, chapter 20 of the International Classification of Disease version 10 (ICD-10) codebook as reason for presenting.
+We included persons aged 15 years or older who presented to the emergency department at participating hospitals with a history of trauma when a designated unit was on duty.
+A history of trauma was defined as having any of the external causes of morbidity and mortality listed in block V01-Y36, chapter 20 of the International Classification of Disease version 10 (ICD-10) codebook as the reason for presentation.